 The average cost of a new laptop is around $1,000, so you should factor this in to your expenses for your time here.
 See information on pricing, recommended specifications and purchase options on the Information Technology website.

 When you submit your application to DU, you will automatically be considered for merit scholarships for international students.
 There is no additional application to fill out.

 Most of these scholarships are renewable; please note that none of them will cover the full cost of a DU education (with rare exceptions).

-Be sure to send your SAT or ACT scores and your class rank information with your application so that we can give you the best possible chance at merit assistance.
+Sending DU your SAT or ACT scores and your class rank information with your application can help you to be as competitive as possible for merit assistance.